codacy/docs/docs/getting-started/integrating-codacy-with-intellij-ides.md

     !!! note
         If the repository isn't on Codacy yet, [add it to Codacy](../organizations/managing-repositories.md#adding-a-repository) first.

-1. Open the main view by clicking the **Codacy logo** in the left tool window bar of your IntelliJ IDE.
+1. Open the main view by clicking the **Codacy logo** in the left tool window bar.

     ![Codacy main view](./images/codacy-intellij-plugin-sign-in.png)<!-- TODO ALA-872 screenshot -->